gillius/lunchbus/README.md

 - [x] Chatbox
 - [ ] Choose a place randomly, restricting by preferences (tags) of those going

+Also totally unrelated to the lunchbus functionality, I have in there a log tail demo where a generator generates (at random intervals) about 10 messages a second and sends them in batches 4 times a second to the client, which displays them in a scrolling buffer, as a test case for high-throughput situations with websockets, and to make sure even under load the application still does well.
+The log generation is only triggered if you click the link to show the logs, otherwise there is no overhead from it.

 ## Running

     gradlew bootRun